Nonperturbative Dyson-Schwinger equation approach to strongly interacting Dirac fermion systems: An example: Coulomb interaction in graphene

 When $\alpha > 5$, anomalous behaviors emerge.
 While the two functions $A_{0}(p)$ and $A_{1}(p)$ exhibit regular behaviors (without singularities) and lead to logarithmic velocity renormalization for $\alpha < 5$, they no longer have stable solutions once $\alpha$ exceeds $5$.
 It turns out that the system undergoes an instability as $\alpha$ is increased across $5$.
 But the nature of such an instability remains elusive.
 The transition into an excitonic insulator can be directly precluded since the equation of excitonic gap always has a vanishing solution (i.e., $m=0$) for all values of $\alpha$.
 Further investigations are called for to uncover the nature of such an instability.

-If two-component spinor and $2\times 2$ gamma matrices are utilized to describe Dirac fermions, the integral equations of $A_{0}(p)$ and $A_{1}(p)$ would still be given by Eq.~(\ref{Eq:eqa0}) and Eq.~(\ref{Eq:eqa1}).
-All the results about renormalized fermion velocity would not be the same.
-The only difference is that, one cannot discuss chiral symmetry and its dynamical breaking.
+If two-component spinor and $2\times 2$ gamma matrices are utilized to describe Dirac fermions, the integral equations of $A_{0}(p)$ and $A_{1}(p)$ would still be given by Eqs.~(\ref{Eq:eqa0}) and (\ref{Eq:eqa1}).
+All the results about the velocity renormalization would not be changed.
+The only difference is that chiral symmetry cannot be explicitly defined.